xmos/lib_mic_array/doc/rst/src/overview.rst

 ensure each output channel tends to approach zero mean.
 DC Offset Elimination can be disabled if not desired.
 See :ref:`sample_filters` for further details.

-The second post-processing step is framing, where instead of signaling each sample of audio to subsequent processing stages one at a time, samples can be aggregated and transferred to subsequent processing stages as non-overlapping blocks.
+The second post-processing step is framing, where instead of signalling each sample of audio to subsequent processing stages one at a time, samples can be aggregated and transferred to subsequent processing stages as non-overlapping blocks.
 The size of each frame is configurable (down to ``1`` sample per frame,